-GloFAS Seasonal modelling chain is based on a coupled land-surface and hydrological model forced by an ensemble of meteorological forcings.
-A 5-day monitoring analysis of the latest observations based on the latest ECMWF reanalysis when available is used to initialise the forecasts, followed by seasonal ensemble forecasts for 16 weeks from the latest ECMWF Seasonal Forecast System.
-The resulting 16 weeks simulated daily hydrological forecasts are then averaged by calendar weeks (GloFAS Seasonal) and compared with GloFAS Seasonal forecast reruns to create an ensemble of weekly river flow anomalies, converted into a probability of unusually high of low flows.
+From GloFAS 3.1, GloFAS Seasonal modelling chain is based on the LISFLOOD hydrological model forced by an ensemble of meteorological forcings.
+A 5-day monitoring analysis of the latest observations based on the latest ECMWF reanalysis when available is used to initialize the forecasts, followed by seasonal ensemble forecasts for 16 weeks from the latest ECMWF Seasonal Forecast System, SEAS5.
+The resulting 16 weeks simulated daily hydrological forecasts are then averaged by calendar weeks (GloFAS Seasonal) and compared with GloFAS Seasonal reforecasts to create an ensemble of weekly river flow anomalies, converted into a probability of unusually high of low flows.

 GloFAS Seasonal offers a range of forecast products and associated information, accessible via different layer tab of the GloFAS map viewer:

 GloFAS Seasonal reference discharge runs are a collection of discharge simulations as close as possible to